Design Evolution of our Loft House

 By summer of 2017, after several months of road building, septic installing, electrical conduit trenching, and concrete pouring, we were ready to build the Workshop and Headquarters as our experimental first two huts.
 For two separate week-long camping trips, we had friends and family join us for what became known as Quonsetpalooza 1.0 and Quonsetpalooza 2.0.

-We hoped to have our third hut, the Guest House, underway by early 2018.
+We hoped to have our third hut, the Guest House (which we are now calling the Loft House), underway by early 2018.
 Our decision to pull up stakes and move from Los Angeles to Prescott, Arizona brought us physically much closer to the Quompound, but set back our construction schedule considerably.
-Finally, by the early fall of 2018, we were ready to erect the arches of our Guest House.
+Finally, by the early fall of 2018, we were ready to erect the arches of the Loft House.

 It was so exciting to finally be at the point of building the Quonset hut roof over the ICF concrete walls!
 These Quonset hut arch panels had been stacked and waiting on standby since the order arrived from SteelMaster way back in spring of 2017.
 We had ordered all three buildings at once, to get a better deal and save on shipping.